From happy mistakes to tickets in the bin: Six common lottery mishaps

 Not answering the phone

-We normally call our registered division one winners the first business day after a draw, however, for our big draws that offer a division one prize that is above $60 million we will reach out to any registered division one winners straight after the draw.
+We normally call our registered division one winners the first business day after a draw, however, for big draws that offer a division one prize above $50 million, we'll try to reach out to any registered division one winners straight after the draw.

 It’s quite often that people don’t answer their phones, despite us trying to deliver some life-changing news.
-So you may want to rethink ignoring your phone the next time a private number is calling!
+So you may want to rethink ignoring your phone the next time an unknown number is calling!
 It could be us on the other end.

 Not updating your players card contact details

-We’re in the business of paying prizes so there is nothing more frustrating than trying to contact a registered player and not having the correct contact details!
+We’re in the business of paying prizes so there's nothing more disheartening than trying to contact a registered player and not having the correct contact details!
 We want to unite our winners with their windfall as soon as possible and if their contact details are not up to date we simply have to wait for them to come forward to claim their prize.

 So, if you’ve moved lately, changed your phone number or your email address then make sure you update your details in your online account or on your players card so we can contact you.